Skip to Content

 Where to eat in Valletta

 Being so close to Sicily means there are lots of Italian options in Valletta too.
-Sotto Pinsa Romana makes authentic Roman-style pizzas with a huge variety of toppings, and gluten-free bases available.
+Sotto Pinsa Romana makes authentic Roman-style pizzas with a huge variety of toppings, and has gluten-free bases available.
 And cosy Papannis, tucked away down a side street, serves home-cooked Italian food, including fantastic lobster and crab ravioli.

 Caffe Cordina is a local institution which has been serving coffee, cakes and Maltese specialities on its shady terrace since 1837.
 For something a bit different, Naan Bar does tasty Indian food, with gluten-free and veggie options.
 And if you fancy a quick bite or want to stock up on supplies, head to Is-Suq Tal-Belt food court and market.